Anthrocon/www/content/Events/events-panels/index.md

 # Events and Panels at Anthrocon

+> Updated content for Anthrocon 2027 will be added to this page in the future.
+You can still reference info details on this page for future planning, but they are subject to change.
+Stay tuned to our social media and announcement channels.

 {{< center >}}Anthrocon features a variety of events and panels over the weekend.
 From outdoor parades to learning new crafts and social meetups, you’ll have plenty to do!{{< /center >}}

 {{< center >}}[Policies and Rules](#anthrocon-event-policies-and-rules) - [Frequently Asked Questions](#frequently-asked-questions){{< /center >}}